d6lts/htmLawed/readme.txt

 3. Deleting a content-type will delete the associated htmLawed settings.

 4. Deleting an input format will NOT automatically delete the associated htmLawed settings.
-You'll have to run cron to delete the not-needed htmLawed settings: 'Administer' > 'Logs' > 'Status report' > 'run cron manually'.
+You'll have to run cron to delete the not-needed htmLawed settings: 'Administer' > 'Reports' > 'Status report' > 'run cron manually'.

+5. Disabling htmLawed for an input format will not delete the associated settings.

-5. Uninstalling the htmLawed module through 'Administer' > 'Site building' > 'Modules' > 'Uninstall' will delete all htmLawed settings.
+6. Uninstalling the htmLawed module through 'Administer' > 'Site building' > 'Modules' > 'Uninstall' will delete all htmLawed settings.

-6. Disabling the module will not delete any htmLawed setting.
+7. Disabling the module will not delete any htmLawed setting.

-7. The 'save' functionality is turned off by default for all input formats and content-types.
+8. The 'save' functionality is turned off by default for all input formats and content-types.

-8. When a new content-type is created, the htmLawed-settings to be used with it must be set; otherwise, the default settings will be used.
+9. When a new content-type is created, the htmLawed-settings to be used with it must be set; otherwise, the default settings will be used.

-9. The latest version of Drupal 5 is recommended for use with this module.
+10. The latest version of Drupal 5 is recommended for use with this module.

 Filter workflow